pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

   </tr>
   <tr>
     <td>MemoryMessageQueue</td>
-    <td>Message queue that sends and receives messages within the same process by using shared memory.</td>
+    <td>In-memory implementation of a message queue that can be used to send and receive messages.</td>
   </tr>
   <tr>
     <td>listen()</td>